Acidity of Tea

 What compounds in tea contribute to acidity?Tea contains a variety of naturally acidic and basic compounds which interact to form a mildly acidic solution.
 A 2001 analysis of black tea found that the dominant anions (acidic parts of compounds) in brewed tea were oxalate and citrate.
 Citrate is associated with citric acid, and is a common organic acid also found (in much higher concentrations) in citrus fruit like orange and lemons.
 Oxalates are also widespread in leafy vegetables and fruits.

 pH and acidity of herbal teasAs herbal teas can be made from any plant other than the tea plant, their acidity is thus widely variable, and little can be said in generality about them.
 Flavor is usually a good coarse indicator of the level of acidity.
 For example, hibiscus, consumed on its own, and frequently added to herbal blends, has a strong sour flavor, and can make a blend considerably more acidic.
-One study found the pH of hibiscus tea to be 2.5, much lower (more acidic) than tea and more than orange juice.
+One study found the pH of hibiscus tea to be 2.5, much lower (more acidic) than tea, somewhere between orange juice and lemon juice.

 Some companies, including Celestial Seasonings and Tazo, add citric acid to teas to make them more sour.
 If you are concerned about the pH of herbal teas or blends, do a taste test, and check the ingredient list for common sour ingredients such as hibiscus or added citric acid.